Skip to content

 logging.Logger

-logging.Logger instance to track log messages.
-Default logger with a IO-stream handler and network accessible handler is created if none supplied.
+structlog.stdlib.BoundLogger instance to log messages.
+Default logger with a IO-stream handler is created if none supplied.